Hochopepper/SwordToShield/Character_Creation/Classes/Rogue.md

 ### Silver Tongued
 You have advantage on persuasion and deception checks.

-### Dual Weilder
+### Dual Wielder
-You may Dual weild items that do not have the light property and when you hit an attack with a dual weilded weapon you may add your ability modifier to the damage roll.
+You may wield a one handed weapon in your off hand regardless of if it has the light property or not. when you hit an attack with a weapon in your off hand you may add your ability modifier to the damage roll.

 ### Assassinate
 When you surprise a creature with an attack your damage is doubled.